raul-ortega/sciencecloud/gc3pie/docs/getting_started_ubuntu.md

 Activate gc3pie:
 ```
-. /home/username/gc3pie/bin/activate
+. ~/gc3pie/bin/activate
 ```
-**Note :** Change username by your computer user name.
+***Note :** Change username by your user name in your computer.*

 Install python-novaclient library:
 ```
 pip install python-novaclient
 ```
-** Note :** Latest version of python-novaclient library generates AttributeError: 'SessionClient' object has no attribute 'auth_token' when submittin jobs.
-In that case is needed to downgrade python-novaclient to version 6.0.0 as follows:
+***Note :** Latest version of python-novaclient library generates AttributeError: 'SessionClient' object has no attribute 'auth_token' when submittin jobs.
+In that case is needed to downgrade python-novaclient to version 6.0.0 as follows:*
 ```
 pip install 'python-novaclient==6.0.0'
 ```

-Create configuration file
+Create configuration file:
 ```
 mkdir ~/.gc3/